Your Health during the Pandemic

 - declare your allergy when you sign up for Formal Hall dinners and other organised meals in College

 Confidentiality & Records

 The College Nurse exercises her duty of confidentiality to all students and respects your right to privacy.
 Information shared with the College Nurse is kept strictly confidential; as with all health care environments, sharing information without consent would only occur in exceptional circumstances.
 Student health records are stored and processed in accord with current health and personal data protection regulations.
+The supplying company is registered with the Data Protection Registrar as is the College.
+The College is the Data Controller.
 Further information about this can be found here.